10thfloor/vending-state-machine/README.md

 # vending-state-machine

 A vending machine, implemented as a finite-state-machine, with Typescript too.

 #### Installation

 `git clone` this repo.
-`npm install`.
+`yarn`.

 #### Up and running

-`npm run build` to webpack things.
+`yarn build` to webpack things. <br />
-`npm run test` to run Jest tests.
+`yarn test` to run Jest tests. <br />
-`npm start` to run the webpack bundle.
+`yarn start` to run the webpack bundle.